-You must complete all four modules of the Respect Boundaries course for the hold to be removed.
+You must complete each of the four quizzes with 100% accuracy for the hold to be removed.

-For semesters up to and including Summer 2020, the course can be found in Blackboard (mycourses.purdue.edu).
-Beginning in Fall 2020 Respect Boundaries will be in Brightspace (purdue.brightspace.com) Upon successfully completing all four modules the hold will be automatically removed within an hour.
-The Office of the Vice President for Ethics and Compliance does not remove the hold.
+Upon completing all four modules, the hold will be automatically removed within an hour.
+The Office of the Vice President for Ethics and Compliance can not remove the hold manually.

 Direct all questions about Respect Boundaries to the Office of the Vice President for Ethics and Compliance Education at firstname.lastname@example.org or 765-496-3201.

 Please note that we do not manually remove Respect Boundaries holds.
-The only way for the hold to be removed is for you to complete the training and then it is automatically removed within an hour.
+The only way for the hold to be removed is for you to complete the training.
+Holds are then removed within about thirty minutes.